elzster/BeerAnalyzer/README.md

 ### :beer: Bartender: That's perfect!
 Take a look at our 'Beer Analyzer App'; I'm sure you can find a possibility of information and new choices based on what you already like!
 ### |-----------------------------------------------------------------------------------------|

-# Welcome to the 'Beer Analyzer'!
+# Welcome to the 'Beer Analyzer App'!
 ![header image](/beer/readme_images/welcome_page.png)

 # Our Mission